 Cronofy is updated frequently through an automated process with zero downtime.

-If any downtime is expected as part of a major change (such as a data center migration) we will communicate it at least 48 hours in advance via Cronofy’s status page.
+If any downtime is expected as part of a major change (such as a data center migration) we will communicate it at least five days in advance via Cronofy’s status page.

 All access to data via Cronofy is explicitly approved through an OAuth authorization mechanism which grants access tokens that can be revoked at any time.